Recommended UK Horserace Bookmakers 2021

 That said, there are still some strategies that can be deployed for leveraging opportunities in-play, though you would be advised to live stream the race while you’re betting on any in-play event.
 Paddy Power and Betfair are ahead of the pack here with their range of in-play options, which are handily accessible so you make quick decisions after the race has got underway.

 Betfair and Paddy Power are jointly out in front here, with the best in-play features for race betting.
 The cash-out function at Betfair is one of the easiest to use of its kind, ideal for making quick decisions during the heat of the action.
-Similarly, Paddy Power have strong in-play betting for racing punters.
+Similarly, Paddy Power has strong in-play betting for racing punters.

 Best for Live Streaming